 Looking for accountants who specialize in your particular industry?
 We have CPA practice groups tailored to your area of expertise.
 Having a CPA that understands your niche practice group will save you time and money.
 A CPA who understands your company model, churn rate, EBITDA and knows your invested shareholders is paramount.
 Our accounting experts specialize in the following industries.

 As a dentist with your own practice, you’ll need to determine which business entity to operate under.
-In addition, you may have questions such as, “What are the tax implications of leasing vs. buying dental equipment?” or “How does depreciation work for dentists?”
+We can guide you on depreciation expenses and what the tax implications are on leasing or buying equipment.

 As someone working in the construction industry, you’ll want to ask, “Which tax credits are available to me?”
 Energy credits can be a great help in stretching your tax dollar.
-You’ll also want to have a firm grasp on what qualifies as a business travel expense.
+And you’ll want to have a firm grasp on what qualifies as a business travel expense.

 As someone working in technology, you’ll want to pay close attention to the tax credits and incentives available to you.
 You may want to ask, “What is the clean-energy tax credit, and does it apply to me?”